Play the Sputnik Audio Clip and Hear the Doppler Shift!

 about conditions on the spacecraft, such as temperature.

-A few samples out on the web have the time intervals very short.
+A few samples out on the web have both the time intervals very short.
 I am surprised when I first heard

 some of these